Be able to add a custom CSS class to a WordPress block gives a control over the styling of that specific block.

 If you never used a custom CSS on your site before then check out a quick guide on how to add a custom CSS in WordPress.

-Here is what I’ve got after adding a custom CSS to my WordPress site:
+Here is the result of adding custom CSS to my WordPress site:

 Custom CSS does not work